Severe Asthma ToolkitSevere Asthma Toolkit

 My reliever inhaler is not helping or I need it more than every 3 hours; I find it difficult to walk or talk; I find it difficult to breathe; I’m wheezing a lot or I have a very tight chest or I’m coughing a lot; My peak flow is below _____

-Contact Medical Team/Go to hospital by ambulance (call 000) [Doctor: provide specific advice for each patient: For example, not improving with Prednisone, Severe shortness of breath,
+[Doctor: provide specific advice for each patient: For example, not improving with additional asthma medication or severe shortness of breath,

 Bronchodilator not lasting 3 hours

-Using an Asthma Action Plan:
+Using an Asthma Action Plan

 • Asthma action plans (AAPs) need to be agreed by patient and clinician and recorded in a retrievable written or digital form to which the patent can refer when needed.